Licensing Information

 All recreational anglers must have an active Wildlife Identification Number (WiN) before purchasing a recreational sportfishing licence or applying on a draw.
 WiN activation requires a one-time $8.00 fee (plus GST).
 Current WiN card holders will be required to pay the one-time fee when their current WiN expires.
 Create or renew a WiN online and receive $2.00 off the activation fee.

-If you are under 16 years of age or an Alberta resident aged 65 or older you are not required to have a sportfishing licence to fish with a rod and reel; however, you must follow Alberta’s sportfishing regulations.
+Alberta residents under 16 years of age or 65 and over are not required to have a sportfishing licence to fish with a rod and reel; however, must follow Alberta’s sportfishing regulations.

-Sportfishing licences, Special Harvest Licences including undersubscribed Special Harvest Licences and draw applications for walleye are available at albertarelm.com or from more than 300 private licence issuers.
+Sportfishing licences and Special Harvest Licences are available at albertarelm.com or from more than 300 private licence issuers.

 CAF Veterans Sportfishing Licence1(16-64 years)